 - Independent Compensation Committee.
 The compensation committee, comprised solely of independent directors, approves all compensation for our named executive officers. - Independent Compensation Consultant.
 The compensation committee retains an independent compensation consultant that does not provide any services to management and that had no prior relationship with management prior to the engagement.
-The compensation committee engaged Radford as its independent compensation consultant, and the compensation committee determined that Radford has no conflicts of interest with our company. - Assessment of Compensation Risk.
-The compensation committee assessed our compensation policies and programs and determined that we have no compensation policies and programs that give rise to risks reasonably likely to have a material adverse effect on our company.
+The compensation committee engaged Radford as its independent compensation consultant, and the compensation committee determined that Radford has no conflicts of interest with our company.

-- Annual Say-on-Pay Vote.
-We hold annual advisory say-on-pay votes to approve executive compensation and received the support of approximately 99% of the votes cast on such proposal in 2014. - No Excise Tax Gross-ups.
+- Assessment of Compensation Risk.
+The compensation committee assessed our compensation policies and programs and determined that we have no compensation policies and programs that give rise to risks reasonably likely to have a material adverse effect on our company. - Annual Say-on-Pay Vote.
+We hold annual advisory say-on-pay votes to approve executive compensation and received the support of approximately 99% of the votes cast on such proposal in 2016. - No Excise Tax Gross-ups.
 We do not provide our management with "excise tax gross-ups" in the event of a change of control. - Reasonable "Double Trigger" Change of Control Benefits.
 We offer named executive officers a reasonable change of control severance package triggered upon a change of control followed by termination of the executive without cause or resignation for good reason. - No Enhanced Benefit Programs.
 We do not provide our management with pensions or any other enhanced benefit programs beyond those that are typically available to all other employees. - · Limited Perquisites.
 Our management receives minimal perquisites, consisting primarily of group term life insurance premiums. - No Hedging or Pledging.
-We do not allow our management or directors to engage in hedging transactions in our stock or to pledge our stock to secure loans or other obligations. - No Option Repricings.
-We are not permitted to reprice stock options without stockholder approval.
+We do not allow our management or directors to engage in hedging transactions in our stock or to pledge our stock to secure loans or other obligations. - · No Option Repricings.
+We are not permitted to reprice stock options without stockholder approval. - No Evergreen Provisions.
+Our equity compensation plans do not contain any "evergreen" provisions to increase shares available for issuance as equity awards.
+Any increase in available shares for equity awards must be approved by stockholders.